 8–10 days for all 3

-Why Swiss luxury rail is its own category
+Why Swiss scenic rail is its own category

-Switzerland is one of the few countries where the train infrastructure is so good that the train itself becomes the destination rather than just the way to get to it.
-The Glacier Express, the Bernina Express, and the GoldenPass Line are three of the most spectacular scenic rail journeys in the world — and unlike the luxury cruise trains in Japan or North America, they're genuinely accessible.
-You can buy a ticket online, board in any of several cities, and experience world-class scenic rail without committing to a multi-day cruise train booking.
-The luxury upgrade is straightforward and the experience is among the best value-per-dollar in luxury European travel.
+Switzerland is one of the few countries where the train infrastructure is so good that the train itself becomes the destination rather than the way to reach it.
+The Glacier Express, the Bernina Express, and the GoldenPass Line are three of the most spectacular scenic rail journeys in the world — and, unlike the luxury cruise trains of Japan or North America, they are genuinely accessible.
+You buy a ticket, reserve a panoramic seat, board in any of several cities, and experience world-class scenic rail without a multi-day booking.
+The luxury upgrade is straightforward and the experience is among the best value in luxury European travel.

 The three routes that matter